zrrrzzt/osanywhereweather/README.md

 ## Docker
 To run this module as a service use the docker image.

+At the moment the docker version only supports getLiveData.

 Change the ENV parts of the [Dockerfile](Dockerfile) or use [docker.env](docker.env)

 Build